 Kim’s entry in the workforce post college was in the private sector working as a Legal Assistant.
 Feeling disconnected from her passion to help families, Kim decided to pursue a career in the public sector.
 She began working in nonprofit in 2009 in Philadelphia in Case Management assisting families in the child welfare system.
 Feeling dismayed by the lack of resources available to her clients, Kim transitioned from case management to community outreach as a Strengthening Families Coordinator.
 It was in this work that Kim became exposed to and transformed both professionally and personally by the Protective Factors Framework.

-In 2015, Kim joined Be Strong Families as a consultant on the East Coast.
-In July 2016, Kim was brought on board full-time as a National Training Coordinator and Executive Assistant to President & CEO.
-Kim serves on the event committee of New Jersey’s Christian Pentecostal Church of Camden’s Annual March Against Child Abuse and provides consulting services for Bird’s Nest Youth Mentoring in Philadelphia, PA.
+In 2015, Kim joined Be Strong Families as a training consultant on the East Coast.
+In July 2016, Kim came on staff full-time and a year later, Kim was promoted to Eastern Region Program Manager.
+Kim has proudly served on the event committee of Christian Pentecostal Church of Camden’s Annual March Against Child Abuse since the early 2000s.
+Kim now lives with her family in Delaware.